 You can press the button to toggle between all answers shown or all answers hidden.
 Show all answers

-Then the soybeans are shipped to the harbour in a combination of trucks, rail and river.
-River and rail never by itself.
-We are excited by the new river transport system as it will be cheaper and more efficient.
+Then the soybeans or corn are shipped to the harbour in a combination of trucks, rail and river.
+Mostly by trucks - river and rail never by itself.
+We are excited by the new river transport from Tocantins to the ocean as it will be cheaper and much more efficient.

-Soybeans can basically be transported on ships in the following manners:
+Soybeans and corn can basically be transported on ships in the following manners:

 The Stowage factor is the cubic meters necessary for one ton of product.
 Approximate numbers: